carlilek/hard_quota/README.md

-# soft_quota
+# hard_quota
-soft_quota.py will run a check against a Qumulo cluster running Qumulo Core 1.2.9 or later.
+hard_quota.py will run a check against a Qumulo cluster running Qumulo Core 1.2.9 or later.
 Requires python 2.7.
 The script will generate a csv file containing the quota name and the current usage and will email if the quota is exceeded.

 Credentials are defined with environment variables, as follows: